swiftlang/swift-evolution/proposals/0314-async-stream.md

 * Status: **Active Review (May 11 - May 25, 2021)**
 * Implementation: [apple/swift#36921](https://github.com/apple/swift/pull/36921)

+#### Change Log

+**v1.1**
+* added `YieldResult` to express the action of yielding’s impact, either something is enqueued, dropped or the continuation is already terminated
+* added `init(unfolding: @escaping () async -> Element?)` to offer an initializer for unfolding to handle back-pressure based APIs.
+* made `AsyncThrowingStream` generic on Failure but the initializers only afford for creation `where Failure == Error`
+* removed the example of `DispatchSource` signals since the other `DispatchSource` types might be actively harmful to use in *any* async context
+* initialization now takes a buffering policy to both restrict the buffer size as well as configure how elements are dropped

 ## Introduction

 The continuation types added in [SE-0300](https://github.com/apple/swift-evolution/blob/main/proposals/0300-continuation.md) act as adaptors for synchronous code that signals completion by calling a delegate method or callback function.
 For code that instead yields multiple values over time, this proposal adds new types to support implementing an `AsyncSequence` interface.